 During this Advent season, I invite you to make concrete plans to grow spiritually.
 As Mother Theresa said, “Do simple things, and do them with love.”
 Every morning when you get up, say this simple prayer, “Lord, show me someone today with whom I may share your love, mercy and forgiveness.”
 Saint Theresa of Calcutta further said, “Whatever you do in your family, for your children, for your husband, for your wife, you do for Jesus,” which is very powerful.
 This is because goodness or kind acts begin at home, our work place, or wherever we are.
 I have a simple suggestion, at night when you go to bed ask this question, “Where have I found Christ today?”
 The answer will be God’s Advent gift to you that day.
 By being alert and watchful we will receive an extra gift: Christ Himself.

 We are all future oriented; we worry and plan for the future.
 We save for a rainy day, to get married, to buy a home, to send our children to college, to retire in comfort and to protect ourselves against future misfortunes.
 In the same way, we also need to prepare because we don’t know when Jesus will return.
 Jesus says in Mathew 24:43, “Behold I can come like a thief.”
 That is to say He can come at an unexpected day or time, so we need to prepare.
 Therefore, let this Advent season be the time of such preparation for us.
 We have four weeks until Christmas, so the question is: How do we prepare for the coming of the Lord, and how are we going to use this grace–filled season?
 I know it is a busy time of the year, but I encourage you to set aside some time each day for your spiritual life.
 Therefore, during this season I invite you to attend weekday Masses, pray the rosary, read a chapter daily from the Gospel of St. Mathew (in Year A, we read mostly from the Gospel of Mathew), spend more time in personal prayer, go to confession and perform kind and charitable works.
 In order to assist you and to make this season more meaningful, we have several programs planned throughout the parish.
 There are a few mentioned in the flyer that we just mailed to you, but for more information, please read the bulletin or call the parish office.
+As for the speed of acting of Levitra, instructions at https://levitra24online.com indicate that the drug should be taken 1 hour before the planned sexual activity.
+However, numerous clinical trials indicate an earlier start of its action.
+Another advantage of Levitra is a possibility of taking it with moderately fat foods, while Viagra should be taken only on an empty stomach.
+An average duration of action of Vardenafil is 4.5 hours, although some users have noted the persistence of appropriate pharmacological effects during 12 hours.

 I am pleased to invite you all to join me in welcoming Saint Anthony of Padua.
 Saint Anthony will be visiting our parish in the form of two holy, first-class and precious relics from his Basilica in Padua, Italy.
 In our church, we will expose the holy relics in front of the altar for veneration on Saturday, December 7th from 2:00 pm to 6:30 pm.
 Please note that there will be no veneration during the 4:30 pm Mass.
 We will leave the holy relics in front of the altar until 6:30 pm for those who could not venerate before Mass.